 The 1987 Topps Tiffany, 1987 Leaf, and 1985 Topps Tiffany should all be great, long-term investments with low risk.
 All three should have a similar return on investment.

 He is best known for breaking the Roger Maris single-season home run record in 1998.
-McGwire, Barry Bonds, and Sammy Sosa were human highlight reels during the late 1990s and early 2000s buy many fans suspected help for a foreign substance in hitting these homers.
+McGwire, Barry Bonds, and Sammy Sosa were human highlight reels during the late 1990s and early 2000s; many fans suspected help from a foreign substance in hitting these homers.

-We’ve prepared a Mark McGwire rookie card checklist, as well as three popular options and an investment outlook for the next few years.
+We’ve prepared a Mark McGwire rookie card checklist, three popular options, and an investment outlook for the next few years.

 1987 Mark McGwire Topps Tiffany RC #366